Experiencing God’s Guidance in Times of Uncertainty

 Second sign

-Three days later, a glimmer of hope arrived in my inbox.
+Three days later, a glimmer of hope arrived in the inbox of my email.
 The nursing application panel was ready to take me to the next steps of the application process: an interview.
-I engaged the help of my counselor and together we discussed possible questions that the panel might ask and crafted my responses.
+I engaged the help of a Catholic priest friend, and together we discussed possible questions that the panel might ask and crafted my responses.

-To make sure I understood what nursing was about, I screened through YouTube videos, spoke to a friend who is currently a nurse, trawled through the Straits Times paper, Today paper, Ministry of Health website, health journals like SAGE and Singapore Nursing journals to study the different types of healthcare services and facilities in the healthcare sector, and the latest healthcare challenges in Singapore’s healthcare landscape.
+To make sure I understood what nursing was about, I screened through YouTube videos; spoke to a nurse recommended by a friend; and trawled through the Straits Times paper, Today paper, Ministry of Health website, and health journals like SAGE and Singapore Nursing journals to study the different types of healthcare services and facilities in the healthcare sector and the latest healthcare challenges in Singapore’s healthcare landscape.

 I even dug up news articles that shared opinion pieces on the routine of a nurse’s day-to-day job.
 Strangely, even though I had put in efforts to cover all grounds for information, I was still anxious and afraid that something was lacking in my research.
 I told God that I was not omniscient like Him and it was time to let go and place my trust in Him.